 - By 2025, reduce emissions from our own operations by 80%.

-- By 2025, reduce emissions by 50% per product sold, from cotton fields to customers.
+- 50% reduction of emissions per product (and service) sold, from cotton fields to customers, by 2025.

 - By 2030, reduce absolute emissions by 50%, from cotton fields to customers.

 (all of the above compared to a 2020 baseline)

 - 73% reduction in emissions from our own operations.

 - 28% reduction in emissions from products (and services) sold.

 (status as of 2021 – for further details, please see our latest Sustainability Report.)